-Coming back to the challenge of the P vs. NP question posed by Valiant's holographic algorithms, we venture the opinion that the dichotomy theorem provides a satisfactory answer.
+Coming back to the challenge of the P vs. NP question posed by Valiant's holographic algorithms, we venture the opinion that the dichotomy theorem provides one satisfactory answer.
 Indeed, it would be difficult to conceive a world where #P is P, and yet all this algebraic theory can somehow maintain a consistent, sharp but faux division where there is none.
+(Consider the following Gedankenexperiment: #P is really equal to P, but Nature conspires against us and keeps scores on how much of #P we have learned to be in P. For every problem in this broad class that is yet unknown to be in P we are allowed to prove it #P-hard-a superfluous notion really, since every problem in #P, being equal to P, is #P-hard.
+But for every problem in this broad class already known to be in P, it makes sure that our proof for #P-hardness on that problem fails, thus preventing us from making the ultimate discovery.
+This seems to us most implausible.)